petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/using-a-custom-service.md

 # Using a Custom Service

-DXP Cloud allows you to run more than just the standard set of services provided out-of-the-box.
-You can also create and deploy a custom service to run any new processes within the DXP Cloud infrastructure.
-Customers who wish to enable the use custom services on their DXP Cloud environments must first contact their sales representative in order to enable this functionality and ensure that their environments are provisioned accordingly.
+Liferay Cloud allows you to run more than just the standard set of services provided out-of-the-box.
+You can also create and deploy a custom service to run any new processes within the Liferay Cloud infrastructure.
+Customers who wish to enable the use custom services on their Liferay Cloud environments must first contact their sales representative in order to enable this functionality and ensure that their environments are provisioned accordingly.

 ```{note}
 You must have sufficient hardware resources provisioned to be able to add a custom service.
 You can allocate additional resources for custom services during the provisioning process.
 ```

-DXP Cloud uses Docker images as the basis for its services.
+Liferay Cloud uses Docker images as the basis for its services.
 If you want to run these services locally, [install Docker](https://docs.docker.com/get-docker/) on your local system.

 See the [custom services limitations](../reference/platform-limitations.md#custom-services) for more information.

 ## Adding a Custom Service

-Use the following steps to add your own custom service to a build in DXP Cloud:
+Use the following steps to add your own custom service to a build in Liferay Cloud:

 1. Create or find your custom service as a Docker image.
 You can either use a Dockerfile that you add to your project's workspace directly or an image from a public repository like [Docker Hub](https://hub.docker.com/).